 In order to become a member of the professional body, the Australian Psychological Society (APS), and for registration as a psychologist in New South Wales, students first need a university bachelor degree which includes four years of approved training in psychology.
 The BSc(Psychol) course provides four years of approved training in psychology.
-Students must also follow this by completing an accredited 5th and 6th year academic course such as the PhD or the Master of Psychology degree in the Applied or Clinical fields as offered by this University.
+Students must also follow this by completing an accredited 5th and 6th year academic course such as one of the Master of Psychology Degrees (clinical, Forensic, Organisational) or a combined Doctor of Philosophy / Master of Psychology Degree as offered by this University.
 An alternative of two years of supervised experience in professional practice may be undertaken for registration as a psychologist in New South Wales.